apecloud/kubeblocks.io/blog/mangage-6k-db-instance-with-kubeblocks.md

 image: /img/
 ---

-# Run 6k+ Databases with One DBA: How We Realized It with KubeBlocks
+# Managing 6000+ Databases as a Single Developer: How KubeBlocks Made It Possible

+> About Sealos
+>
+> Sealos is a cloud operating system distribution based on the Kubernetes kernel.
+It empowers developers to quickly build applications by offering services like application management, function computing, database services, and S3-compatible storage.
+The platform currently serves thousands of developers.

-Let’s start with a question: **Can a single DBA manage over 6,000 database instances?**
+Let’s start with a question: Without being a professional DBA, can a single developer manage over 6,000 database clusters?

-In today’s world where cloud computing and large-scale distributed systems are the norm, databases have been the cornerstone of business operations.
-As their scale grows, so does the complexity of managing databases—often exponentially.
+In today’s era of cloud computing and large-scale distributed systems, databases remain the cornerstone of many business systems.
+As their scale grows, so does the complexity of managing databases.
 Therefore, when faced with managing thousands of database instances alone, most would say, "That's impossible!"

-However, what seems impossible has already been made a reality on Sealos.
+However, what seems impossible has already been made a reality inside Sealos.

-In this blog, I'll share how we successfully manage over 6,000 database instances across four availability zones using Sealos built on KubeBlocks, transforming what seemed impossible into an everyday operation.
+In this blog, I'll share how we successfully manage over 6,000 database instances across four availability zones using KubeBlocks, transforming what seemed impossible into an everyday operation.

 ## Challenges of managing databases at large scale